Chapter 2 : Promises, Promises

 I should say something.
 But what can I say?

 Fred always talked to me.
 Almost everything he learned about me, about my life, was by his asking questions I could simply nod or shake my head to, as opposed to me simply speaking of myself, explaining to him who I was.
 I think he enjoyed figuring me out for himself.
-He always told me that I was a mystery to him, caged in by my own silence, but that I intrigued him further than most anyone else.
+He always told me that I was a mystery to him, caged in by my own silence, but that I intrigued him further than most anyone.
 I never understood why he ever found me interesting, for I am too simple to be exciting to someone as full of life as Fred is… was.

 I should say something.
 But how to start?

-“Hello, Fred…” I say in a whisper so low that the light breeze may have carried it away before it even reached Fred’s ears.
+“Hello, Fred…” I say in a whisper so low that the light breeze may have carried it away before it even reaches Fred’s ears.
 Somehow, though, I know he has heard me.
 Those words seemed an appropriate way to begin, but where to now?
 I never was any good with words.

 I take a steadying breath as another rush of emotion passes through me, disabling me from speaking further.